tarwn/lessthandot-hugo/blogs/content/posts/2017-05-31-software-development-survey-2017.md

 </p>

 <p id="8b54" class="graf graf--p graf-after--p">
-  So, if you design, build or manage software on a regular basis, I would like to hear from you…
+  So, if you design, build or manage software on a regular basis, I would like to hear from you...
 </p>

 <p id="3ecf" class="graf graf--p graf-after--p">